BachelorBeckerAlexander/Bachelor-Mask-R-CNN-3D-Object-Detection/README.md

-This is a work based on matterports Mask R-CNN (https://github.com/matterport/Mask_RCNN) implementation.
+This is a project based on matterports Mask R-CNN (https://github.com/matterport/Mask_RCNN) implementation.